Entanglion/entanglion/game/README.md

 <img src="../images/quantum_components.png" width="100%">

-When present on a planet with a quantum component, you may send an away team to the planet's surface to retrieve it.
+When your ships are orbiting a planet with a quantum component, you may send an away team to the planet’s surface to retrieve it.
 Quantum components are guarded by automated ground defenses which, as with orbital defenses, must be evaded.

 **To perform a retrieval mission:** Roll the Entanglion die.
-If the outcome is _greater_ than the current detection rate, collect the component and place it on your spaceship board.
+If the outcome is greater than the current detection rate, collect the component and place it on your spaceship board.
 If not, your away team was detected by the ground defenses; increase the detection rate by one.

 > If your away team fails to retrieve a quantum component, your ships remain in orbit on the current planet.
-You do not need to perform another orbital defense check on the next turn unless you navigate to another planet that has orbital defenses.
+You do not need to perform another orbital defense check on the next turn unless you navigate to another planet that has orbital defenses

 > The Quantum Tunnel event card lets you bypass ground defenses.
 If you play this card during your turn, your retrieval mission was successful.
-You do not need to roll the Entanglion die to determine if your away team was detected by ground defenses; add the quantum component to your ship.
+You do not need to roll the Entanglion die to determine if your away team was detected by ground defenses; add the quantum component to your ship

 # Quantum events
 Quantum engines can be unpredictable at times!
 Once all six engine control slots have been filled, perform a quantum event at the end of your turn.
 In addition, perform a quantum event whenever you have been detected by orbital defenses.

 **To perform a quantum event:** Draw an event card and perform the instructions.
 Clear all engine cards from the game board and put them in engine discard pile.

-> When Quantum Shuffle is drawn, reshuffle the quantum event cards as per the instructions in Game setup.
+> When Quantum Shuffle is drawn, reshuffle the quantum event cards as per the instructions in game setup.

 > In the event that your ship was detected by orbital defenses on the same turn as having filled all six engine control slots, perform two quantum events.

 <img src="../images/events.png" width="100%">

 # Game end
 Players immediately win the game when they have collected all eight components of the quantum computer.
-Players immediately lose the game when the Detection Rate reaches the end (X).
+Players immediately lose the game when the detection rate reaches the end (X).

 # Your first game
 Set up the game board as described in Setup.
 In this game, Mercurial (the blue player) will go first.
 Mercurial draws three cards: X, H, and H. Rubicon draws three cards: CNOT, SWAP, and X. Both ships start on <span style="color: purple"> ZERO </span>.